-Locate a Missing Inheritance: 6 Ways to Find Lost Wills & Assets
+Locate a Missing Inheritance: 6 Steps to Recover Assets

 Common Reasons You May Need to Locate a Missing Inheritance

-There are many reasons you may need to locate a missing inheritance:
+There are several reasons families need to locate a missing inheritance:

 -